 WHERE KIX WORKS

-KIX brings together 68 low- and middle-income countries that are partners of the Global Partnership for Education to identify common policy challenges and facilitate knowledge sharing and evidence building.
-KIX currently funds 12 projects, including one project that supports scaling efforts of grantees and conducts research on scaling across them.
+KIX brings together 89 low- and middle-income countries that are partners of the Global Partnership for Education to identify common policy challenges and facilitate knowledge sharing and evidence building.
+KIX currently funds 77 projects across these 89 countries.

 KIX TEAM